While the NordicTrack GX2.0 upright exercise bike is an attractive model with many cool-sounding features, it won’t make any Recommended Buy lists.

 *Wireless network required.
 Module sold separately.

 UPDATE: The GX2.0 model is no longer available.
-Check out the new model NordicTrack exercise bikes for comparable ones to choose from.
+Check out the comparable NordicTrack Commercial VU 19 as an alternative.

 Exercise bike reviews on the NordicTrack GX2.0 are mixed.
 Those users who weren’t expecting much in terms of quality say they are satisfied with this upright bike, while others have reported issues with missing parts in the box and that NordicTrack’s customer service response time leaves a lot to be desired.